iaifi/iaifi.github.io/phd-summer-school.md

 Details of the schedule for the Summer School will be released in Spring 2022.
 The schedule will include lectures, tutorials, poster sessions, a hackathon, and networking events.

 ### Student Accommodations
 Students for the Summer School will have the opportunity to reserve dorm rooms at Tufts University (with the option of single or double room) through an online reservation system.
-The link to reserve a room will be sent directly to students as they are accepted to the school.
+The link to reserve a room will be sent directly to students accepted to the school as it becomes available.

 ### Costs
 * There is no registration fee for the Summer School.
 Students for the Summer School are expected to cover the cost of travel and boarding in Tufts dorm rooms, which range from 78 USD to 109 USD per night depending on the accommodations.